IanFinlayson/exploring-cs/chapter08.md

 ```

 Notice that we now *can* just say `sqrt` instead of having to put
 `math.sqrt`.
-However, now we can\'t use anything from the math library
+However, now we can't use anything from the math library
 *except* for sqrt.
 If we wanted to be able to call upon multiple things
 from the math library (like the `sin` function for calculating the sine
 of an angle), we could add it to the from statement like this: